stackhpc/ansible-slurm-appliance/README.md

 Variables marked `*` refer to OpenStack resources which must already exist.
 The above is a minimal configuration - for all variables and descriptions see `environments/$ENV/terraform/terraform.tfvars`.

-Now deploy the infrastructure - the below assumes that OpenStack credentials are defined using a [clouds.yaml](https://docs.openstack.org/python-openstackclient/latest/configuration/index.html#clouds-yaml) file in a default location with the default cloud name of `openstack`:
+To deploy this infrastructure, ensure the venv and the environment are [activated](#create-a-new-environment) and run:

     export OS_CLOUD=openstack
     cd environments/$ENV/terraform/
     tofu apply

 and follow the prompts.
+Note the OS_CLOUD environment variable assumes that OpenStack credentials are defined using a [clouds.yaml](https://docs.openstack.org/python-openstackclient/latest/configuration/index.html#clouds-yaml) file in a default location with the default cloud name of `openstack`.

-### Deploy appliance
+### Configure appliance

-Once infrastructure has been created, run Ansible to configure the appliance on it:
+To configure the appliance, ensure the venv and the environment are [activated](#create-a-new-environment) and run:

     ansible-playbook ansible/site.yml

-You can now log in to the cluster using:
+Once it completes you can log in to the cluster using:

     ssh rocky@$login_ip

 where the IP of the login node is given in `environments/$ENV/inventory/hosts.yml`

 ## Overview of directory structure